Improvements have been made to the road, tram and bicycle networks to keep Melbourne moving during construction of the Metro Tunnel.

 These works include street, bus stop and accessible tram stop upgrades, signal upgrades, civil works and line marking and installation of Blue tooth, CCTV and Real Time Signage.

 The works have been coordinated by Rail Projects Victoria and delivered by the Early Works Managing Contractor (John Holland), Cross Yarra Partnership, VicRoads, Public Transport Victoria (PTV), and Yarra Trams.

 Key diversion route upgrades

-As the major arterial route in the precinct, Kings Way/Queens Road was identified as the primary diversion route during construction of the new Anzac Station.
+As the major arterial route in the precinct, Kings Way was identified as the primary diversion route during construction of the new Anzac Station.
 To ensure these roads can cater for the predicted increase in traffic, essential changes have been made to the road to improve the efficiency of the network.
-More information about changes to Kings Way and Queens Road.

 In preparation for the temporary but extended closure of Grattan Street, works were undertaken on Queensberry St between Peel and Rathdowne St to allow traffic to flow more efficiently through the north of the city.
 The bicycle lanes on both sides of Queensberry Street have also been improved, providing a dedicated route for cyclists.

 The Moray Street bike path was upgraded to provide cyclists with a safe and reliable alternative north-south route during Metro Tunnel works on St Kilda Road.